 Textured weaves like herringbone and twill are a little heavier in weight than poplin and are particularly popular in cooler months.
 Those gents who despise ironing should take note; this fabric is very easy to iron.

 It’s amazing how much a difference your collar style can make to your overall appearance.
-We offer five collar styles – choose one to primarily suit your face shape, and the occasion.
+We offer four collar styles – choose one to primarily suit your face shape, and the occasion.

 The classic collar is a fail-safe collar style for formal occasions and is particularly flattering for larger faces.
 It works well with a four in hand tie knot.